jgraph/www.diagrams.net-source/trust/index.md

     11.4   Where you have a password which enables you to use our services, you are responsible for keeping this password complex, secure, and confidential.

+    11.5 All our software is designed and reviewed, through code reviews, to check that personal information, other than that contained within diagrams, is never sent to our servers.
+Where diagram data is sent to servers for temporary processing, that will be documented publicly.

 12. Retention of your Data